 You will receive a ‘Welcome to ISP’ mailer in June, or upon registration if you enrol after this time.
 In mid-July, you will receive access to our online Back-to-School Information Pack, which will contain all the essential information you will need to know for the new school year.
 This will include policy and procedure information, a basic school supplies list, as well as key names, dates and contact information.
 For an overview of our post-registration timeline, please consult the Next Steps portion of our website.

-Sign-up forms for these services will be included in the Back-to-School Information Pack, which will be available electronically from mid-July.
+Sign-up forms for the bus and hot lunch services will be included in the Back-to-School Information Pack, which will be available electronically from mid-July.
+Parents of students in the Middle School will be sent information on how to load money to their child(ren)’s card for use in our canteen at the beginning of the school year.
 For an overview of our post-registration timeline, please consult the Next Steps portion of our website.

 Tuition fee invoices for new families are sent out in late May/early June by our finance department.
 For specific questions relating to tuition fee invoices and payments, please contact firstname.lastname@example.org.